will51mps0n/will51mps0n/README.md

-# Hello — I'm Adam Simpson
+# Hi!
+I'm Adam Simpson

 I'm a C++ and systems programming enthusiast who recently graduated from Computer Science at the University of Michigan (Class of 2025).
 My work spans: